 My projects have taken me through Europe, Asia, and the Americas, working with institutions, universities, and brands.

-Studio or Residency
+Studio or Art Residency

 Permanent collections